 There are numerous sessions available in 2022-23.
-If you are a People Manager with one or more reports and haven't received an email from Prof. Colin Scott about this training in May, please contact email@example.com
+If you are a People Manager with one or more reports and haven't received an email from Prof. Colin Scott about this training in May 2022, and/or from EDI in December 2022 or March 2023, please contact email@example.com

 Participants are asked to complete the 1-hour online Brightspace course "Building a Respectful Culture at UCD" in advance to gain an understanding of key issues around bullying, harassment and sexual misconduct.
 See below for more information on this online training and contact firstname.lastname@example.org in case of any questions.